CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ## Exercise 3: Evaluating monitoring services

+In this exercise, you will configure monitoring and alerting for an Azure Arc-enabled server.
+This involves setting up alert rules based on performance metrics, such as CPU usage, creating custom log queries, and linking action groups to notify administrators via email when specific thresholds are breached.

 ### Task 1: Review Azure Monitor monitoring and alerting functionality

 In this task, you create an alert rule based on CPU usage metrics from an Azure Arc-enabled server, configure a custom log search query, set alert thresholds, and link an action group to notify administrators via email.